microsoft/datashaper/javascript/react/docs/report/react.api.md

 // @public
 export function useGroupHeaderRenderer(table: ColumnTable, computedMetadata?: TableMetadata, groupHeaderFunction?: GroupHeaderFunction, lazyLoadGroups?: boolean): IRenderFunction<IDetailsGroupDividerProps>;

-// Warning: (ae-forgotten-export) The symbol "CommandBarColors" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "useHeaderCommandBarDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public